denoland/std/utils/concat/issues.md

 .concat-rules should say what should specially be ignored as well ?

 honour .gitignore all the way up to the root of the repo.

+BEGIN FILE should maybe be a single name, and end in a colon, making it plain that it is a key attribute, and separate from the file name.

+If I run `concat . ../../reasoner/PROJECT_MAP_INSTRUCTIONS.md` then it does not pull in everything recursively from . however seems to be shell globbing again